 Gloucestershire County Council is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
-We are actively working to increase the accessibility and usability of our website and in doing so we adhere too many of the available standards and guidelines.
+The following accessibility statement serves gloucestershire.gov.uk website and its associated sub-sites.

-Changing the contrast can increase legibility for some users.
+Changing the contrast and font sizes of text can increase legibility for some users.

 Further information on accessibility options